tenstorrent/tt-metal/tech_reports/tensor_layouts/tensor_layouts.md

 This can be illustrated with an example.
 Consider a tensor with 16 pages, denoted P0 to P15.
 The left side of the figure shows how the tiled tensor appears in host memory.
 When the tensor is sharded, each shard is written into the L1 memory of a core.

-In the example, Core (0,0) holds pages 0, 1, 4, and 5, while Core (0,1) holds pages 2, 3, 7, and 8.
+In the example illustrated in *Figure 4*, Core (0,0) holds pages 0, 1, 4, and 5, while Core (0,1) holds pages 2, 3, 7, and 8.
 This distribution is defined by a shard specification that includes the shard shape (in this case, 2x2 pages) and the core grid where the shards are placed (a 2x2 core grid).

 <img src="images/sharded_page_mapping_2.svg" style="width:1000px;"/>

+*Figure 4: Mapping of a sharded tensor onto a core-grid.*

 The main purpose of sharding is to keep data local.
 While an interleaved L1 tensor can also be distributed across banks in multiple cores, sharding offers a more explicit mapping of pages.
 This allows us to ensure that each core works on a specific portion of memory that is kept local within its respective L1 memory.